 Carnival Cruise Line Australia Vice President Jennifer Vandekreeke enthused: “We like to go all out for Halloween so our guests will be in for a frightfully fun lead up to the Melbourne Cup.”

-For more information about the cruise, call our dedicated sales team on 1300 857 345, or click the button below:
+For more information about the cruise, call our dedicated sales team on 1300 857 345.

 Image sourced via Flickr Creative Commons and Wikimedia Commons.
 Credit: Jean Phillipe Boulet, Chris Phutully.